Busto Arsizio: History

 After the war, Busto Arsizio turned increasingly on the right of the political spectrum as its bigger industries in the 1960s and 1970s decayed, to be replaced by many familiar small enterprises and a new service-based economy.
 Today, the city represents a major stronghold for both Forza Italia and Lega Nord right-wing political parties.
+In 2026 the Olympic flame of the 2026 Winter Olympics passed through the streets of Busto Arsizio.